 - Solar and renewable energy.
 A good example of how improved technology has reduced potential for environmental damage is the progress in solar technology.
 In recent years, the cost of solar energy has significantly fallen – raising prospect of clean technology.
 See: Solar technology

 - De-industrialisation.
-Initially economic development leads to shift from farming to manufacturing.
+Initially, economic development leads to shifting from farming to manufacturing.
 This leads to greater environmental degradation.
 However, increased productivity and rising real incomes see a third shift from industrial to service sector.
 An economy like the UK has seen industrialisation shrink as a share of the economy.
 The service sector usually has lower environmental impact than manufacturing.

 Limitations of Kuznets Environmental Curve

 - Empirical evidence is mixed.
 There is no guarantee that economic growth will see a decline in pollutants.

 - Pollution is not simply a function of income, but many factors.
 For example, the effectiveness of government regulation, the development of the economy, population levels.

 - Global pollution.
 Many developed economies have seen a reduction in industry and growth in service sector, but they are still importing goods from developing countries.
 In that sense, they are exporting environmental degradation.
 Pollution may reduce in the UK, US, but countries who export to these countries are seeing higher levels of environmental degradation.
 One example is with regard to deforestation.
 Higher income countries tend to stop process of deforestation, but at the same time, they still import meat and furniture from countries who are creating farmland out of forests.

 - N-Shaped.
 Some economists argue that there is a degree of reduced environmental degradation post-industrialisation.
 But, if the economy continues to expand, then inevitably some resources will continue to be used in greater measure.
 There is no guarantee that long-term levels of environmental degradation will continue to fall.